Peter-van-Tol/LiteX-CNC/README.md

 > **RV901T** <br>
 > Although the RV901T is also supported by Litex, the firmware cannot be automatically build with LitexCNC, as it requires the Xilinx-software to compile the Verilog to a bit-stream.
 LitexCNC can be used to create the Verilog and the driver will work when the bit-stream is loaded on the board.
 However, there is a gap in the toolchain not covered.
 There are known issues with the compantibility of Litex with Xilinx.

-> **Broke my FPGA - update** <br>
-> The new card has arrived!
-> Whilst replacing the buffers on my FPGA, the card was damaged in the process.
-The JTAG has become unresponsive, so the card is dead with no lead how to fix the error.
-So after one year of developing with this card, death do us part.
-With the new card I'm now replacing the buffers to have half of the connectors configured as inputs.
-I'll document the steps to replace these buffers.
-At this moment I have three buffers left and waiting for more to arrive as I need in total 6 74LVC245 buffers.

 The idea of this project was conceived by ColorCNC by *romanetz* on the official LinuxCNC and the difficulty to obtain a MESA card.

 > **Work in progress** <br>